UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 - **Optional:** You can preview commands that will be run at submission time using `./preview_run`

-- Create a submission script to contain all the required options and commands for running the model e.g.
+- Create a submission script to contain all the required options and job scripts for running the model e.g.

 ```
+#Run with current environment (-V)
 #$ -V
+# Run in the current directory (-cwd)
 #$ -cwd
+Request some time- min 15 mins - max 48 hours
 #$ -l h_rt=48:00:00

 #$ -P feps-cpu